 It happened my senior year in college.
 Our point guard had been injured the game before and our backup point guard wasn’t quite ready for that full time responsibility.
 So, this 6’6” swingman stepped into the floor general role for our Homecoming game.

 During the first half of that game, I stepped in front of a pass and started going the other way to lead a fast break.
 As I was approaching the free throw line, from my peripheral vision I could see one of my teammates on my right streaking toward the basket.
-So, I dribbled the ball between my legs and went to the left side of the free throw line, pulling the defender toward me and thus opening up the right side of the floor.
+So, I dribbled the ball between my legs sort of pulling back as if I was getting ready to take my shot, and went to the left side of the free throw line, pulling the defender toward me and thus opening up the right side of the floor.

-And the crowd went nuts with a thundering roaring.
+And the crowd went nuts with a thundering roar.
 The loudest I had ever heard in my years as a player.

 And it’s my favorite basketball memory of my playing career.
 Not scoring but making the assist.